nordstream3/FOC/README.md

-The FOC/KING /ˈfʌkɪŋ/ is an open-source motor controller board in development based on a JLCPCB friendly [VESC6 75V/300A](https://vesc-project.com/sites/default/files/Benjamin%20Posts/vesc_75_300.pdf) so-called "driverless" design with individual gate drivers for all three phases.
+The FOC/KING /ˈfʌkɪŋ/ is an open-source motor controller board based on a JLCPCB friendly [VESC6 75V/300A](https://vesc-project.com/sites/default/files/Benjamin%20Posts/vesc_75_300.pdf) so-called "driverless" design with individual gate drivers for all three phases.
 It is powered by an STM32F405 MCU and is capable of running FOC at high power and voltages.

 FOC is short of Field Oriented Control and KING is because it's the King.
 The hardware is separated in 3 sub-modules: Power, STM32F405 FOC/PILL, and the main module with FOC related components.
 The board is intended for "small" electric vehicles like Skateboards, OneWheels, Bicycles, Robotics, Boats, and is designed in sub-modules as a reference design for further development.